kbrubaker59/kbrubaker59.github.io/_albums/Mercury.md

 release_date: '1993-03-01'
 purchase_date:
 purchase_amount:
+album_imgs: # Make sure cover is the first image.
+  - 'mercury-cover.jpg'
 tracks:
+  a_tracks:
+    - '<strong>Side 1:</strong>'
     - '01-Gratitude Walks'
     - '02-If I Had a Hammer'
     - '03-Challenger'
     - '04-I&rsquo;ve Been a Mess'
     - '05-Hollywood 4-5-02'
     - 06-'What Godzilla Said to God When His Name Wasn&rsquo;t Found in the Book of Life'
     - 07-'Keep Me Around'
+  b_tracks:
+    - '<strong>Side 2:</strong>'
     - 08-'Dallas, Airports, Bodybags'
     - 09-'Apology for an Accident'
     - 10-'Over and Done'
     - 11-'Johnny Mathis&rsquo; Feet'
     - 12-'The Hopes and Dreams of Heaven&rsquo;s 10,000 Whores'
     - 13-'More Hopes and Dreams'
     - 14-'Will You Find Me?'
 published: true
 ---
 *actual release date unknown.